techieJarek/coding-problems/README.md

 Output: 7 -> 0 -> 8
 Explanation: 342 + 465 = 807.

-NOTE: BigInteger slows down performance but was used here to pass the test on very large numbers

 [**LongestSubstringWithoutRepeatingCharacters.java**](https://github.com/techieJarek/coding-problems/blob/master/LongestSubstringWithoutRepeatingCharacters.java) -
 Given a string, find the length of the longest substring without repeating characters.